VirtusLab/graphbuddy/README.md

   </tr>
   <tr>
     <td>Freeze graph</td>
-    <td>By clicking the `freeze graph` button, you lock the graph, disallowing any updates to its data</td>
+    <td>By clicking the `freeze graph` button, you lock the graph, temporarily disallowing any updates to its data</td>
   </tr>
   <tr>
     <td>Clear graph</td>